-In order to evaluate the impact of optimization on repeatability, Table 3 also compares the repeatability of absolute and normalized signal integrals (with respect to TSP signal at 188 ppm).
-The results demonstrate a considerable improvement for the quaternary 13C signals in both solvents after optimization compared to the signal obtained before optimization.
-However, reduction of the dissolution time and stabilization delay introduces additional challenges in the manual dissolution efficiency to maintain the repeatability of the protonated 13 C as the T_1 relaxation value of the fast-relaxing protonated 13 C spins in presence of 2 mM TEMPOL (final concentration of radical after dissolution) is about 6 s.
-We found that the TSP signal at 0 ppm and the protonated 13 C signals of metabolites showed much higher variability.
-The T_1 value (Table 2) of protonated TSP is the minimum among all the peaks of our interest which can be linked to the much higher associated signal variability.
-In future DNP enhanced metabolomics study, care should be taken when choosing the reference signals.
-T_1 measurements under DNP conditions could provide a hint towards the choice of a reference, as presented in table 2.
-The higher variability of the protonated 13 C signals of the metabolites may be linked to their lower sensitivity which occurs due to the combined effect of shorter relaxation times compared to TSP-d4.
-Future optimization study will focus on further improving the repeatability of protonated 13 C signal by better controlling the repeatability of dissolution step.
+timization compared to the signal obtained before optimization.
+However, reduction of the dissolution time and stabilization delay introduces additional challenges in the manual dissolution efficiency to maintain the repeatability of the protonated 13 C as the T_1 relaxation value of the fast-relaxing protonated 13C spins in the presence of 2 mM TEMPOL (final concentration of radical after dissolution) is about 6 s.
+We found that the TSP signal at 0 ppm and the protonated 13C signals of metabolites showed much higher variability.
+The T_1 value (Table 2) of protonated TSP is the minimum among all the peaks of our interest, which can be linked to the much higher associated signal variability.
+In future DNPenhanced metabolomics studies, care should be taken when choosing the reference signals.
+T_1 measurements under DNP conditions could provide a hint towards the choice of a reference, as presented in Table 2.
+The higher variability of the protonated 13C signals of the metabolites may be linked to their lower sensitivity, which occurs due to the combined effect of shorter relaxation times compared to TSP-d4.
+Future optimization studies will focus on further improving the repeatability of protonated 13C signal by better controlling the repeatability of the dissolution step.